-We were lucky to be home to a breeding pair of Amur tigers - male Zambar and his partner Alyona.
+We are lucky to be home to a beautiful female Amur tiger, Alyona.
 In June 2014 we heard the pitter patter of stripy paws as we welcomed male tiger cubs, Barney and Radzi, to the group.
 Both cubs have now moved to other zoos in Europe and have had their own families.
 Unfortunately, Zambar passed away peacefully in October 2018 following a lengthy illness.

 In the wild